home-assistant/home-assistant.io/source/_posts/2022-05-16-home-assistant-os-release-8.markdown

 ### Other Changes

-- IP set support for advanced firewalling (also used by the OTBR add-on)
+- IP set support for advanced firewalling (also used by the OTBR add-on).
-- Support for NTP configuration via DHCP
+- Support for NTP configuration via DHCP.
 - Google Coral support is now using Google's latest driver.
 This enables additional Coral device support such as PCI Dual Edge TPU.
-- Legacy wext backend for wpa_suppilcant is now enabled to support more WiFi devices.
+- Legacy wext backend for wpa_suppilcant is now enabled to support more Wi-Fi devices.

 ## Device Support